Phyllonastes lynchi

-Noblella lynchi is a species of frog in the family Strabomantidae.
+Phyllonastes lynchi, commonly called Lynch's leaf frog, is a species of frog in the family Craugastoridae.
 It is endemic to Peru and only known from its type locality on the eastern slope of Abra Chanchillo, near Balsas, Amazonas Region.

-Noblella lynchi is known from disturbed cloud forest.
+Phyllonastes lynchi is known from disturbed cloud forest.
 It is a rare species: a search effort of 30 person days uncovered only four individuals.